microsoft/psi/topics/InDepth.BasicStreamOperators.md

 * [Time Related](/psi/topics/InDepth.BasicStreamOperators#TimeRelated): these operators provide timing information.
 * [Miscellaneous](/psi/topics/InDepth.BasicStreamOperators#Miscellaneous): these operators provide various other functionalities.

-<a name="Generating"></a>
+<a name="Producing"></a>

-## 1. Generating
+## 1. Producing Streams

 Most often source streams are produced by various sensor components, like cameras or microphones.
-However, several generic stream-producing operators are also available and can be used, via static methods on the static `Generators` class.
+However, several generic stream-producing operators are also available and can be used, via static methods on the `Generators` class.
+Timers are also available via static methods on the `Timers` class.
+A subtle difference between the two is that generators complete once a sequence terminates while timers pay attention to the pipeline reply context.

+Generators may optionally be asked to produce time-aligned messages that are guaranteed to have an originating time passes through a given `DateTime`.
+That is, a sequence of messages may be generated at a given interval (e.g. 100ms) but may be additionally required to align those intervals on a particular time (e.g. the start of a particular second).
+This is sometimes a useful guarantee when later joining many generated streams that may otherwise be misaligned by some fraction of time.

 ### Return(...)